71% of retail investor accounts lose money when trading spread bets and CFDs with this provider.

 Quick Answer...

-To be in the top 1% of UK earners, you need an annual income of at least £182,000 before taxes.
-This group plays a significant role in the economy, contributing a large share of the country’s total income and tax revenues.
+In 2025, to be among the top 1% of UK earners, an annual income of at least £186,000 before taxes is required.
+This group plays a significant role in the economy, contributing a substantial share of the country’s total income and tax revenues.

 What Does It Mean to Be in the Top 1% of UK Earners?